lilamullany/testing-apps/test_object_detector/README.md

 Easy start up guides can be found following registration.
 Please see the docs page for more information: https://alwaysai.co/docs/getting_started/introduction.html

 If you are having trouble connecting to your edge device, use the CLI configure command to reset the device.
-Please the following page for more details: https://alwaysai.co/docs/reference/cli_commands.html
+Please see the following page for more details: https://alwaysai.co/docs/reference/cli_commands.html

 The age classifier used is the 'alwaysai/agenet' model, and more details can be found at https://alwaysai.co/model-catalog?model=alwaysai/agenet